ztlevi/ML_101/README.md

 # [Machine Learning Questions](https://git.io/fj0yP)

-## Rendering Issue
+> **Note**: Rendering Issue

-Sometimes the mathjax tends to perform slowly, and it takes some time to fully render all math formula.
+> Sometimes the mathjax tends to perform slowly, and it takes some time to fully render all math formula.
 In this case, you just need to refresh your browser.

 ## Start to contribute